Walter Baade

 (1893-1960)

 Wartime added a great advantage to Baade’s efforts.
 Light pollution in the Los Angeles area was greatly lessened by grayouts (partial blackouts) to hide targets from enemy submarines.
 As a result, Baade was able to resolve individual stars in the Andromeda galaxy.
-He saw two different types of Cepheid variable stars, whose absolute luminosities had been discovered to be a function of their period of variation by Harvard astronomer Henrietta Swan Leavitt in 1908.
+He saw two different types of Cepheid variable stars, corresponding to his populations I and II, The absolute luminosities had been discovered to be a function of their period of variation by Harvard astronomer Henrietta Swan Leavitt in 1908.

 The Cepheid variables became "standard candles" for astronomers, used to calculate the distances to many objects out beyond the "local group" of galaxies